lucas-labs/rustler-core/README.md

 > This library defines a _rustler_ as a service that scrapes stock pricing data for a
 > particular market.
 >
 > Although this library contains the core and abstract functionality for the rustlers, it doesn't include any concrete implementation for them.
-In other words, this library includes traits and structs that can be used to build a `rustler`).
+>
 > Actual concrete implementations for each market cannot be published for many reasons.